 5. Carry noodles / make your own tea

 When you stay in hotels, you might not always get the food you like or maybe it is just too expensive or you aren’t that hungry to order a full meal.
-In any case, what we do is carry some noodles like Wai Wai, and all we then need is a tea/coffee maker in the hotel to prepare this.
+For situations like these, we carry some instant noodles like Wai Wai or Maggi that can be easily prepared with an electric kettle in the hotel room.

-Having chai – An expense so small that it hardly goes unnoticed.
-It is considered a must have especially in winters and the rainy season.
-The innocent looking, small cup of tea now, costs INR 10-20 and we often gulp down 3-5 cups in a day.
-For 2 of us that INR 100 a day and again INR 9,000 for the entire road trip.
+Having teas – an expense so small that it nearly goes unnoticed.
+Tea is considered a must-have especially in winter and the rains.
+The innocent-looking, small cup of tea now, costs INR 10-20 and we often gulp down 3-5 cups in a day.
+For 2 of us that INR 100 a day, which adds up to INR 9,000 for the entire road trip.

 What we figured out is that if we carry a big flask we could get it filled while at our hotels, where breakfast is mostly included in the price.
 Alternatively, we also carried tea bags, milk powder, sugar, utensils from home.
 All we had to do was arrange for some hot water to go along with it.

 All in all, all the tips to travel on a budget mentioned above involve being smart and using your money wisely.
-Vacation on a budget doesn’t necessarily mean you are being cheap, instead you’re being efficient and intelligent.
+Vacation on a budget doesn’t necessarily mean you are being stingy, instead, you’re being efficient and intelligent.

 PS – We saved around INR 40,000 using the travel tips we have mentioned above.
 Therefore, they are definitely tried and tested!
 Stay tuned for more updates and follow our travels at www.instagram.com/travelmynation